Cost of Living Calculator

 - Utility costs: These costs include power, gas, water, internet and other utility services.

 - Transportation costs: This includes the cost of gas or monthly passes for public transportation.
-You may also need to pay for parking passes if you live in a downtown area, and auto insurance varies substantially by city.
+You may also need to pay for parking passes if you live in a downtown area, and auto insurance is cheaper in some cities compared to others.

 - Health care costs: Health care expenses can vary considerably, including the cost of doctor’s visits and over-the-counter drugs.